olyagpl/spring-boot3-aws-lambda-function/README.md

-# Compiling a Spring Boot 3 REST API Application with Native Image and Deploying It to AWS Lambda
+# Deploying a Native Spring Boot 3 REST API Application to AWS Lambda

+AWS Lambda is a possible solution to host a Spring Boot application.
+If you take it further and complile the application ahead of time into a native binary with [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/), it can dramatically reduce the cold start times of the application, which is crucial for serverless deployments that may scale up and down frequently.

 This guide is an effort to extend the exisiting [Quick Start Spring Boot 3](https://github.com/aws/serverless-java-container/wiki/Quick-start---Spring-Boot3) documentation with steps necessary to compile a Spring Boot 3 Serverless application ahead of time with GraalVM Native Image and package it for deployments to AWS Lambda.

-AWS Lambda is a possible solution to host your Spring Boot project.
-If you take is further and complile your project ahead of time into a native binary with [GraalVM Native Image](https://www.graalvm.org/latest/reference-manual/native-image/), it can dramatically reduce the cold start times of the application, which is crucial for serverless deployments that may scale up and down frequently.
+AWS Lambda offers a [custom runtime option](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-provided.html) which is exactly what is needed to deploy a native executable file that does not require a JRE to run.

 ### Prerequisites